 In 1896, the church continued with its work among black Southerners, establishing Oakwood Industrial School in response to White’s insistence that leaders launch a training school for former slaves.
 Located in Huntsville, Ala, the college, now Oakwood University, began on a 360-acre farm, which later expanded to 1,000 acres.

-Yet, despite such acts of benevolence toward African-Americans, the Seventh-day Adventist Church, like other American institutions, has struggled with the integration of ethnicity and culture throughout its history.
+Yet, despite such acts of benevolence toward African-Americans, the Seventh-day Adventist Church has grappled with the integration of ethnicity and culture throughout its history.

 “One of the knotty social issues that haunted the church from its early days was the question of ethnic diversity,” wrote Schwarz and Greenleaf.
 “Its most virulent manifestation erupted in relations between Black and White Adventists.
 It was in the United States itself that the church first faced the problem when workers ventured from the northern to the southern part of the country following the American Civil War.”